tstuefe/JEP387/review/guide/review-guide.md

 Therefore `ChunkHeaderPool` exists, which is just a growable array of `Metachunk` structures.
 It keeps a list of free structures.
 The underlying memory is allocated from C Heap.

+In this sense it is roughly similar to a kernel slab allocator (but not as complex, really).

 This not only makes for more efficient allocation and deallocation of Metachunk, it also provides better locality - the chance that headers of linked chunks are allocated close to each other in this pool is high - which makes walking these chunks cheaper.

 ### 2.5.2.
 Counters